sam-ludlow/mame-ao/README.md

 ## Important notes

 - The first time you run it will take a while and use a lot of CPU & RAM.
+- Extracting the XML from MAME and converting to SQLite takes some doing.
 - Please be patient, subsequent runs will not.
+- Version bumps in MAME or MAME-AO will trigger database re-creation.

 ## UI